xiazhaoqiang/IENet-HeartRateEst/README.md

 # IENet-HeartRateEst
-Information-enhanced Network for Noncontact Heart Rate Estimation from Facial Videos
+This repo is used for the paper "Information-enhanced Network for Noncontact Heart Rate Estimation from Facial Videos", which would be publically avaiable after paper reviewing.